-The Federal Government is the single largest source of funding in education.
-Federal aid is primarily need-based assistance - financial aid that supplements a family's ability to pay for a college degree.
-In essence, the government attempts to close the gap between college expenses and the amount of money a family is able to provide for the cost of higher education.
+The federal government is the single largest source of funding in education.
+Federal aid is primarily need-based assistance— financial aid that supplements a family's ability to fund a college education.
+Essentially, the government attempts to reduce the gap between college expenses and the amount of money a family is able to provide for the cost of higher education.

-Federal aid is the most common type of financial aid awarded through Financial Aid Offices across the nation. a student's eligibility for federal aid is determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
-Using the information on the FAFSA, the U.S. Department of Education determines a student's Expected Family Contribution (EFC).
-This number is the amount that your family, according to the federal government, should be able to contribute towards a student's higher education over the course of an academic year.
+Federal aid is the most common type of financial aid awarded by Financial Aid Offices across the nation.
+A student’s eligibility for federal aid is determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
+Using the information on the FAFSA, the U.S. Department of Education determines a student’s Expected Family Contribution (EFC).
+This number is the amount that your family, according to the federal government, should be able to contribute toward a student’s higher education during the course of an academic year.

-Federal aid includes the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), the Federal Work-Study Program, the Federal Perkins Loan Program, the Federal Direct Subsidized and Unsubsidized Loan Programs, and the Federal Direct PLUS Loan Program.
-These awards are considered federal funding and the maximum amounts offered in a student's award package are based on the institution's specific cost of education or determined by federal regulations.
+Federal aid includes the Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), the Federal Work-Study Program, the Federal Direct Subsidized and Unsubsidized Loan Programs, and the Federal Direct PLUS Loan Program.
+These awards are considered federal funding and the maximum amounts offered in a student’s award package depend on the institution’s specific cost of education or are determined by federal regulation.

-There are two types of Federal Direct Loans and your student's eligibility is determined after their Free Application for Federal Student Aid (FAFSA) has been reviewed.
+There are two types of Federal Direct Loans and a student's eligibility is determined after their Free Application for Federal Student Aid (FAFSA) has been reviewed.

 Loan-borrowing limits for each academic year are dependent upon the student's class level and can be found here.